Changissnz/selfinterest/README.md

 recognized in real-time.
 Furthermore, there are cases in which "understanding" is the term used by human beings to refer to another human being's compliance with some matter, typically as a social relation.
-This definition of this word, in these contexts, is perfectly acceptable for linguistic expression in authoritative settings, where the command structure is what is most important, while any human sentiments are viewed as unseemly, perhaps cause for exploitation of weakness in opportune circumstances.
+This definition of this word, in these contexts, is is fit for authoritative settings, where the command structure is what is most important, while any human sentiments are viewed as unseemly, perhaps cause for exploitation of weakness in opportune circumstances.
 Convolution of the qualities of a human being's from-oneself, as-is, and what-is produces mixed meanings of comprehending that human being.
 The proof of this statement is not done through this writing.
 However, there are plenty of examples in literary and film that have used this kind of convolution to exemplify the gray-like morality of human beings, how human beings are a subject of their environment and must constantly be one with nurture instead of the nature that is a great part of their social construct they call "civilization", how the "serf" is actually a superior fighter and lover to the "knight", et cetera.
 For another example, consider how much influence of hard and/or soft power the person of status has, and the juxtaposing of this quality of theirs with their compliments and other expressions of virtue-signaling promotes reason to cast doubt on them; it may be believed that their as-is attribute only serves as a cover in order to not betray the malice of their what-is to anyone else, save for a select few.
 And the politician that speaks such noble words, seemingly inexperienced in the specific kinds of monstrosities at play, calmly signs a document, demonstrative of the power of the pen over the sword after that signing produces a legitimacy for causes such as war and impoverishment.
 By the practice of correspondence theory, the politician in these cases can never be any more guilty than the most innocent person connected to the faults authorized by their legislation.
 And the ire that is directed against them must be due to their being the upfront human representation of these disapproved causes.
 The Russian Revolution of 1905 serves as an example of the absolutist possibility in attribution, in which all that are connected to what is believed to be fault, are declared to be guilty.
 Differences, both nuanced and stark, culminated into exacerbation of class war between aristocrats and commoners, build-ups in tension that led to armed conflict.
 Civilization encourages liberties not found in wartime situations.
 Accumulation of wealth and acquiring fame are two of the common categories of de jure power that can be used by a human being to project their image, in their desired perfection and scale of recipients to the image.
 The saying, "all war is a symptom of man's failure as a thinking animal" by Steinbeck, is a consequentialist generalization on the lack of effectiveness in some images projected from human beings, especially those representative of peace, prosperity, and egalitarianism.
 The proponents of physical war no longer see the value in these images, composed of select qualities from the from-oneself, as-is, and what-is of some human beings, and furthermore, see no use for pacifist occupations.
 In physical war, the what-is attribute becomes less pertinent than the as-is (an explanation for the inhumanity), and